neondatabase/neon/docs/rfcs/025-generation-numbers.md

 To make tenant migration totally seamless, we will probably want to intentionally double-attach a tenant briefly, serving reads from the old node while waiting for the new node to be ready.

-This doesn't conflict with this RFC.
-A node may go through a transfer routine where it flushes data to S3 and then goes into a readonly state pending the new node's active state.
-The attachment generation number would increment when the control plane decides to "commit" the transfer by making the new location the leader.

-This might be implemented as a specialization of "warm secondary locations" (below), where doing a clean migration is just creating a temporary warm secondary location.
+This RFC enables that double-attachment: two nodes may be attached at the same time, with the migration destination having a higher generation number.
+The old node will be able to ingest and serve reads, but not do any deletes.
+The new node's attachment must also avoid doing deletes, a new piece of state will be needed for this in the control plane's definition of an attachment.

 ## Warm secondary locations